 If you are looking to spend some peaceful moments in a calmer environment, you must visit the public park on Khalid Lagoon that can be accessed by a bridge from the central city’s Corniche Street.
 With art and nature blended perfectly into its design, the island also features gardens scattered with modern art sculptures and installations, created by some of the world’s most renowned artists.
-It also includes a literature pavilion, playground, café and many more.
-The highlight of this island is the Butterfly House that houses approximately 500 species of butterflies.
+It also includes a literature pavilion, playground, café, and many more.
+The highlight of this island is the Butterfly House which houses approximately 500 species of butterflies.

 On a side note, while it must be exciting to think of the idea of traveling again, do not forget these travel essentials.
 Also, now that Dubai is welcoming tourists from July 7, 2020, here’s a complete guide to activities and attractions open in Dubai.

 To avoid the hassle of standing in queues, book your tickets from TicketsToDo.com.
 Apply the promo codes and coupon codes to avail special discount on the ticket.